Huegoxaga/notes/networking/README.md

 - Topology:
   - It is the arrangement of the elements of a communication network.
   - Types:
-    - Star - share one core switch.
+    - `Star` - share one core switch.
-    - Ring - connected one by one.
+    - `Ring` - connected one by one.
-    - Bus - share one cable.
+    - `Bus` - share one cable.
+    - `Hybrid` - a combination of any of above

 ## Network Reference Models